ycpcs/cs320-spring2025/labs/Eclipse-Java-Installation.md

 * **macOS:** TODO for Dr. Babcock

-* ** Linux:** TODO for Dr Babcock
+* **Linux:** TODO for Dr Babcock

 Installing Eclipse
 =================

 After first installing Java, now you can install Eclipse.
-We will be using **Eclipse 2024-12** for the CS320 labs (this is the version to be installed in KEC 119 and KEC 123.
+We will be using **Eclipse 2024-12 IDE for Enterprise Java and Web Developers** for the CS320 labs and for your team project (this is also the version to be installed in KEC 119 and KEC 123.

 If you already have **Eclipse 2024-12** installed, then you don't need to proceed further.
 You should attempt to download, import, and install [Lab 2: Web Applications I](./lab02.html) to verify that your installation works.
 You might have to tweak the Java version that Eclipse is using.
 A link to notes for tweaking your Eclipse/Java installation is included in the Lab02 write-up.